nedap/archetype-languageserver/README.md

 The output will be in the .vsix file in `./vscode-extension`.

-It contains a linked windows, linux and macos JRE from the OpenJDK project, so should run on whatever OS needed, but x86 only for now.
+It contains a linked windows, linux and macos x64 JRE from the OpenJDK project, plus an Arm Mac OS one.
+So it should run on whatever OS needed.
+If you want Arm support for Linux of Windows, this is very possible, but requires a bit of extra work, so create an issue if you need this.
-If you want ARM, very easy as well, just download the ARM openJDK and change the runtime config in build.gradle

 # Running in development